-I’d never really talked with Michael before.
-He and his dad were alike in that they were intelligent but didn’t try to impress you.
-I wanted to talk about Jace and me, but the Joey rule prohibited it.
-I knew he really liked us as we were, happy to be part of the band thing.
-What was weird was hoping his dad would react the same way.
-I showed Michael the lyrics I had worked on.
-He didn’t try to change anything, as if he had no opinion, other than he liked a line or didn’t.
-It was perfect criticism.
+I’ve never really talked with Michael before.
+He and his dad are alike in that they’re intelligent but don’t try to impress you.
+I want to talk about Jace and me, but the Joey rule prohibits it.
+I know he really likes us as we are, happy to be part of the band thing.
+What’s weird is hoping his dad will react the same way.
+I show Michael the lyrics I worked on.
+He doesn’t try to change anything, as if he has no opinion, other than he liked a line or didn’t.
+It’s perfect criticism.

 they gave us up for dead,